This also applies to cable, chain, and webbing.

 When you add objects to the workspace, vRigger automatically determines which items should be drawn in front of other gear.
 For example, vRigger drew this rope bag in front of the man.

-Although the automatic arrangement works in most cases, you can use commands in the Arrange group on the Home toolbar to change the drawing order (i.e., the "layering") of the gear.
+Although the automatic arrangement works well in most cases, you can use commands in the Arrange group on the Home toolbar to change the drawing order (i.e., the "layering") of the gear.

 To change the arrangement of the gear, select one or more items and choose an arrangement command.